roman-milk/roman-milk.github.io/it-gets-nasty-in-nice.md

+===

- ****** It Gets Nasty in Nice ****** bygeronimo_appleby© "Oh God, Samson ..."
+"Oh God, Samson ..."
 Heather mewled when she saw the man split the folds of Magda's labia with his tongue.
 The girl arched her back and groaned in a sound that curdled in Heather's stomach and left a cupreous taste at the back of her throat.
 It was the unfamiliar essence of Jealousy again.

  Samson slurped at the girl's cunt, licking her clitoris and bringing forth a series of short yelps and sighing mewls.
 Heather watched, morbidly fascinated at the contrast between Samson's dark skin and the girl's pale flesh.
 She saw the man slide one, then a second finger into the girl's cerise core.
 Magda grunted and winced and babbled in her native tongue when Samson curled the digits inside her and rubbed at her spongy insides.